Unipolar Depression And Bipolar Depression: What Is The Difference?

 Depression symptoms: Unipolar and bipolar

 Before discussing the difference between unipolar depression and bipolar disorder, we're going to provide an overview of the conditions.
 While the depressive symptoms are similar between the two, there are also some differences that we'll discuss later.
-A major depressive episode is characterized by a persistent feeling of sadness or irritable mood for at least two weeks, along with other symptoms such as tiredness loss of interest, and guilty or intense feelings.
+A major depressive episode is characterized by a persistent feeling of sadness or irritable mood for at least two weeks, along with other symptoms such as tiredness, loss of interest, and guilt or intense feelings.
 The most important overall distinction to keep in mind is that bipolar disorder includes mood episodes with manic symptoms that are not typically present in major depression.
 The risk of both disorders may increase when an individual has a family history of mental health conditions.
 For example, those with a family history of bipolar disorder may be at a higher risk for both unipolar depression and bipolar disorder.

 Unipolar depression

-Unipolar depression, more commonly known as major depressive disorder or major depression, is characterized by The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria that focus on one prolonged mood episode at the depressive pole, without moving between highs and lows.
-The major symptom of unipolar depression is a persistent feeling of sadness, along with other symptoms associated with low mood.
+Unipolar depression, more commonly known as major depressive disorder or major depression, is characterized by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria that focus on one prolonged mood episode at the depressive pole, without moving between highs and lows.
+The major symptom of unipolar depression is a persistent feeling of sadness, along with other symptoms associated with a low mood.

 According to The Diagnostic and Statistical Manual of Mental Disorders, the symptoms of unipolar depression include the following: